Healthdirect Free Australian health advice you can count on.

 How are lipomas treated?

-Most lipomas do not need to be removed, unless they are painful or need formal diagnosis.
-Some people also have lipomas removed if they are in an obvious place and they are embarrassed by them.
+Most lipomas do not need to be removed unless they are painful or need formal diagnosis.
+Some people also have lipomas removed if they are in an obvious place and are bothered by how they look.

 Learn more here about the development and quality assurance of healthdirect content.